-In the previous 12 months there had been no safety incidents.
+In the previous 12 months there had been no safety incidents

 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned, and shared lessons identified themes and acted to improve safety in the practice.
+For example: patients tended to miss one step within the practice.
+A sign was put up to warn patients of the step.
+During recent refurbishment of the practice the step has been removed and replaced by a ramp.